hyperledger-labs/orion-server/docs/getting-started/pre-requisite/gosdk.md

  SPDX-License-Identifier: CC-BY-4.0
  -->

-When we use the SDK to perform queries and transactions, the following two steps must be executed first:
+When we use the SDK to perform queries and transactions, the following three steps must be executed first:

  1. Clone the SDK
- 2. Creating a connection to the Orion cluster
+ 2. Create a connection to the Orion cluster
- 3. Opening a database session with the Orion cluster
+ 3. Open a database session with the Orion cluster

-Let's look at these three steps.
+Let's look at these three steps in more detail.

 :::info
- We have an example of creating a connection and opening a session at [orion-sdk-go/examples/api/](https://github.com/hyperledger-labs/orion-sdk-go/tree/main/examples/api).
+ Here's an example of creating a connection and opening a session: [orion-sdk-go/examples/api/](https://github.com/hyperledger-labs/orion-sdk-go/tree/main/examples/api).
 :::

 ## 1) Cloning the SDK Repository

-To write queries and transactions using the SDK, first, execute the following steps:
+To write queries and transactions using the SDK, first execute the following steps:

   1. Create the required directory using the command `mkdir -p github.com/hyperledger-labs`
-  2. Change the current working directory to the above created directory by issing the command `cd github.com/hyperledger-labs`
+  2. Change the current working directory to the above created directory by issuing the command `cd github.com/hyperledger-labs`
   3. Clone the go SDK repository with `git clone https://github.com/hyperledger-labs/orion-sdk-go`

-Then, we can use APIs provided by the SDK.
+We can then use the APIs provided by the SDK.

 ## 2) Copying the Crypto Materials